Edgar Wright: Personal life

+Wright was in a relationship with musician Charlotte Hatherley from 2002.
+He directed music videos for her songs "Bastardo" and "Summer".
+Hatherley's mother, actress Patricia Franklin, also appeared in all three films of the Three Flavours Cornetto trilogy.

 From 2008 to 2013, Wright dated American actress Anna Kendrick, whom he met while filming Scott Pilgrim vs. the World.

+As of 2026, Wright is in a relationship with musician Julia Cumming from the band Sunflower Bean of which he was a fan.
+She made a cameo appearance in The Running Man, and in January 2026 Wright directed the music video for "My Life", the first single of Cumming's debut solo album Julia, as well as Wright's first music video in eight years.

 In December 2007, Wright began guest programming at Repertory theatre the New Beverly Cinema following a sold-out screening of his films.
 He curated a two-week series of his favourite films dubbed "The Wright Stuff", hosting interviews with filmmakers and performers for each screening.
 The festival concluded with a double-bill of Evil Dead II and Raising Arizona.
 Wright returned for additional "The Wright Stuff" events in January 2011 and December 2011, the third series consisting of films that had been recommended to Wright by friends Bill Hader, Daniel Waters, Quentin Tarantino, Judd Apatow, Joss Whedon, John Landis and Joe Dante, but that he had never seen.
 Wright's attempt to narrow the list based on public comment from visitors to his blog "produced another thousand suggestions."
 In August 2013, Wright programmed an additional double-feature series at the theater, "The World's End is Nigh", consisting of 12 movies that he called "stepping stones to our new movie" The World's End.

 Wright has made cameos in every film by his friend Garth Jennings.
 Jennings made cameos in Shaun of the Dead, Hot Fuzz and The World's End.